TheTechOddBug/free-music-demixer/README.md

 # free-music-demixer

-A [free static website](https://freemusicdemixer.com) for client-side music demixing (aka music source separation) with the Demucs v4 hybrid transformer AI model.
-It runs on CloudFlare Pages.

-**The paid [PRO site](https://pro.freemusicdemixer.com)** contains higher-quality custom ensemble models.
+This repository contains an older snapshot of the code once used for [freemusicdemixer.com](https://freemusicdemixer.com).

+While the WASM modules and JavaScript in this repo are licensed under MIT, the AI model weights and other website assets are proprietary and not covered by the MIT license.

+For the latest features, updates, and higher-quality custom ensemble models, visit the [website](https://freemusicdemixer.com).
+This repo may no longer match the live site and is provided as-is.

 <img alt="freemusicdemixer-logo" src="./.github/logo.png" width="20%"/> <a href="https://pro.freemusicdemixer.com" target="_blank"><img alt="freemusicdemixer-logo" src="./.github/logo_pro.png" width="21.5%"/></a>

+---

+An example of a free static website for client-side music demixing (aka music source separation) with the Demucs v4 hybrid transformer AI model.

 [demucs.cpp](https://github.com/sevagh/demucs.cpp): transliterated the original PyTorch model Python code to C++ with Eigen3, compiled to WebAssembly with Emscripten.
 No quantization: the weights of Demucs v4 `htdemucs` and `htdemucs_6s` are 81 MB and 53 MB respectively, stored as float16.
 Anything smaller affects the quality of the network, and compression only gets down to ~70 MB: not worth the extra loading time.